amalog/scratch/sketch/modules.md

   * Reading code is fairly pleasant
   * One is reasonably certain which function is being called
-  * One only needs to remember a short list of package identifiers instead of a long list of function->package mappings
+  * One only needs to remember a short list of package identifiers instead of a long list of function-package tuples
   * No need to rename imported functions to avoid name collisions